lemay-ai/lazyTextPredict/README.md

 Do you want to automatically tag your blog posts?
 Identify scientific terms in a document?
 Try to identify the author of a new novel?
 These are all text classification problems, but may require different levels of complexity in their execution.
 You don't want to use a deep neural network when a decision tree could suffice, or vice-versa!

-How do you choose the right option out of many hard-to-distinguish choices?
+How do you choose the best option out of so many choices?

 ![How to choose out of seemingly identical choices?](https://cdn.pixabay.com/photo/2016/08/15/08/40/apple-1594742_960_720.jpg)